+923226907707 / (042) 111 627 663

 While most C-section scars heal without issues, it’s important to be aware of warning signs:

-If you notice any of these symptoms, consult your gynecologist immediately.
+If you notice any of these symptoms, consult your gynecologist immediately or you can consult me by just messaging my assistant on WhatsApp +923226907707

 💬 Final Thoughts